01 of 06

 Recipe for Abalone Gnocchi in Lemon Garlic Cream

-Yields enough to feed four as a main course
+Yield: 4 servings as a main course

-- 1 medium sized Idaho potatoes, peeled
+- 1 medium-sized Idaho potatoes, peeled

 - 1 whole medium eggs (cage free)